-Site Performance and the Customer Experience
+Website Performance and the Customer Experience

-Site Performance and Technology
+Website Performance and Technology

-One of the oft-overlooked aspects of site performance is the effect of performance on Search Engine rankings.
+One of the oft-overlooked aspects of site performance is the effect of performance on search engine rankings.

 Slower sites are penalized in search results while faster sites are rewarded.

 When you step back and think about it, this practice makes sense.
 Search engines exist to provide the best possible answer to the user’s search query.

-Site Performance and Your Brand
+Website Performance and Your Brand

 The impact of site speed and performance listed above are reason enough to pay attention to how quickly your web pages are loading and how quickly your shopping cart is operating.
-But even if that were not the case, you should understand and appreciate the impact of site performance on the perception of your brand.
+But even if that were not the case, you should understand and appreciate the impact of website performance on the perception of your brand.

-Think about your brand in another way.
+Think about your brand in this way: